Gasabo District: History

 During President Habyarimana's government, Gasabo District was known as Gikomero commune.
 It was divided into ten sectors: Bumbogo, Gasabo, Gicaca, Gikomero, Gishaka, Kayanga, Nduba, Rutunga, Sha and Shango.

 Geography

-The district occupies the northern half of Kigali province, which had its boundaries extended under local government reorganisation in 2006.
+The district occupies the northern half of the City of Kigali, which had its boundaries extended under local government reorganisation in 2006.
 Gasabo includes major suburbs of Kigali, sections of a ring of hills which surround the city, and some villages to the north and east of those.
 Rwanda's wealthiest area, Nyarutarama is also in the district, as are the office of the president (in Kacyiru) and most of the ministries.

 The district contains the following sectors: Bumbogo, Gatsata, Gikomero, Gisozi, Jabana, Jali, Kacyiru, Kimihurura, Kimironko, Kinyinya, Ndera, Nduba, Remera, Rusororo, Rutunga.